Competing Models: The Winner with Large

 \end{definition}

-In words, consider a model $J$ with $|J|$ observables.
-The expression $\widehat{\sigma}^2(J, n, D_n)$ is the OLS estimator of the residual variance based on a model with covariates $X_J$ in the dataset $D_n$ with $n$ observations.
-As is well understood, selecting a model with a lower estimated variance may not favor the model with the best out of sample performance.
-This is because selecting based on average residuals favors models that have more covariates (i.e., regressions which ``overfit'' the data).
-The Akaike Information Criterion (AIC) compensates for this by adding a penalty term equal to $\frac{2|J|}{n},$ i.e., twice the ratio of the number of covariates in the model and the number of data points.
-Algebra shows that if agents have an uninformative Normal-Inverse Gamma prior $(\gamma=0)$, then the posterior loss is approximately equal to
+The expression $\widehat{\sigma}^2_J$ is the OLS estimator of the residual variance based on a model with covariates $X_J$ in the dataset $D_n$.
+As is well understood, the model with lower estimated variance may not be the model with the best out-of-sample performance.
+This is because selecting based on average residuals favors models that have more covariates, which may overfit the data.
+The AIC compensates for this by adding a penalty term equal to $\frac{2|J|}{n},$ i.e., twice the ratio of the number of covariates in the model and the number of data points.
+Algebra shows that, if agents have an uninformative Normal-Inverse-Gamma-Inverse-Wishart prior, then the posterior loss is approximately equal to

-Thus, if the sample size is large and the agents' distribution of covariates is well-specified, the posterior loss of an agent with prior $\pi$ will be approximately equal to the Akaike Information criterion (with a penalty of $|J|/n$ instead of $2|J|/n$).
+Thus, if the sample size is large and the agents' distribution of covariates is well-specified, the posterior loss of an agent with prior $\pi$ is approximately equal to the AIC (with a penalty of $\ln (1 + |J|/(|J|+ n)) \approx |J|/n$ instead of $2|J|/n$).

-The prevalence of larger models in the model competition can then associated to the `conservativeness' of the Akaike Criterion for model selection.
-Our Theorem \ref{thm:large_n_winner}, however, makes it clear that the relation is only qualitative: larger models will indeed prevail in large samples, but the probability of a larger model being selected will continue to be affected by the prior.
+The prevalence of larger models in the model competition can be then associated to the ``conservativeness'' of the AIC for model selection.
+Proposition \ref{thm:large_n_winner-easy}, however, makes clear that the relation is only qualitative: larger models will prevail in large samples, but the probability of a larger model being selected will continue to be affected by the prior.

-Finally, it is worth reiterating that the foundations of the AIC are normative: the criterion was proposed as a way to select a model that avoids overfitting.
-Conversely, our analyis provides a \emph{positive} foundation for the AIC: we study the outcomes when Bayesian agents compete in a way that selects the agent with the lowest posterior expected loss.
+Finally, it is worth reiterating that the foundations of the AIC are normative: the criterion was proposed as a way to select models to avoid overfitting.
+Conversely, our analyis provides a \emph{positive} foundation for a solution similar to the AIC: we study the outcomes when Bayesian agents compete in a way that selects the agent with the lowest subjective MPSE.